babelsociety/website/content/manifest/index.md

 Nonetheless, we are aware that there will always be crimes.
 Humans can be extremely creative when it comes to bypassing the system and causing troubles.

-Society will therefore still need police, that is trained personnel able to make all members of society feel safe, to intervene in the event of crimes such as murders, violence, thefts and so on.
+Society will therefore still need a form of police, i.e. trained personnel able to make all members of society feel safe, to intervene in the event of crimes such as murders, violence, thefts and so on.
 In order to avoid an escalation of violence, normal police officers will only have tools to subdue individuals.
-The ultimate goal of these figures will be to find the culprit and ensure that they are taken into custody.
-Once this is done it will be the turn of a team of psychologists specialized in crimes who, using the evidence collected by the police, will have to understand if they have arrested the right person.
+The ultimate goal of this role is to find the culprit and ensure that they are taken into custody.
+Once done, it will be the turn of a team of psychologists specialized in crimes who, using the evidence collected by the police, will have to understand if they have arrested the right person.
 Dialog with the alleged criminal is fundamental.
 Based on these discussions, the team may request verification of certain facts, gathering of additional evidence, or perhaps seeking support from other colleagues.
 Once they are sure they have the right person, they will have to assess the seriousness of the crime and assign the most appropriate sentence.
 If in doubt, they will be able to discuss the situation in a larger group, perhaps seeking the support of a legal expert, or even bring the case to the attention of society as a whole.

+The police structure will be much different from today.
+There will be no hierarchy of power and it will be similar to any other job.
+There will be less focus on following a predetermined set of rules, on mindless discipline and more on helping people feel safe.

 ## Rehabilitation System